DigitalState/Authentication/references/api.md

 # Api

-The DigitalState Authentication microservice api endpoints available.
+The DigitalState Authentication microservice api endpoints.

 ## Table of Contents